Maithilishetty/al-folio/_projects/4_project.md

 This uses the technique of unscented optimal control with MPSP for impulsive systems.
 I formulated the mathematics for this controller to achieve the final time constraints as well as mimimize the final time variance for impulsive systems.
 An example prey-predator problem containing parametric uncertainties was discussed to verify the algorithm.

-The above two projects are explained in greater details in the report:
+The above two projects are explained in greater details in the following two reports:

+<object data="/assets/pdf/Cancer-IMPSP.pdf" width="1000" height="1000" type='application/pdf'></object>

 <object data="/assets/pdf/U-IMPSP.pdf" width="1000" height="1000" type='application/pdf'></object>